Redact sensitive data

 HTML attribute to your application web page(s) elements to exclude them from getting captured.

 You can use this to blur out DOM elements.
-Meaning?
-Adding the attribute to the DOM elements would prevent them from getting recorded.
+This means adding the attribute to the DOM elements would prevent them from getting recorded.

 data-betterbugs=”ignore”